 The area lived up to these descriptions with old houses, vintage and second hand shops and some more avant garde stores.

 SOHO is a popular area, but also expensive.
 I had lunch at an ordinary cozy café – got a Croque Monsieur sandwich and a Heineken beer – $48.
 But fortunately it doesn’t cost anything to just walk around the nice neighborhood.

 After SOHO, the tour continued to the neon and circus area – Time Square.

 Times Square is the heart of NYC and there are people of all kinds in the relatively small area.
 Neon signs, video ads and traffic are totally crazy and all sorts of entertainers are fighting for your attention.

 Times Square is not to be missed!
 It is quite entertaining to sit somewhere and look at the large and crazy crowd.

 Boat trip around Manhattan

-Here I went along the Hudson River up to Liberty Park – which is on the other side of 9/11 – from where I took the 90 minut long boat trip around Manhattan and past the Statue of Liberty (The boat trip was included in my hop of /hop on pass).
+Again, I got on the bus and aimed for the southernmost stop on the route, Battery Park.
+Here I walked along the Hudson River to Liberty Park – which, incidentally, is on the other side of 9/11.
+From here I took the 90 minute boat trip around Manhattan and past the Statue of Liberty.
+(The boat trip was included in my hop off /hop on pass affiliate link).